This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Perform CPR if I stop breathing or you cannot feel my pulse.

 - Do not give me anything to eat or drink until I am fully awake.

 Wear medical alert jewelry:

-Wear a medical alert bracelet or carry a card that says you have seizures.
+Wear a medical alert jewelry or carry a card that says you have seizures.
 Ask your neurologist where to get these items.